Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration: Methods and Data

 \subsection{Data}

 The data encompass the daily transactions of 147 stations over five years (August 2015 to May 2021) in the BRT system of Bogot\'{a}, Colombia, as presented in Figure \ref{fig:fig1}.
 The BRT system is the city's primary mass public transportation system, with over 2.5 million daily transactions during stable conditions (pre-COVID-19).
 There were two highly dynamic conditions during this period—a major national protest in November and December 2019 and the ongoing COVID-19 pandemic since March 2020.
 Both events triggered unexpected and uncertain closures of multiple transit stations.
 This dataset is publicly available at: https://datosabiertos-transmilenio.hub.arcgis.com.
+It is worth noting that this dataset is updated daily.
+The inability to answer basic questions, such as identifying the best-performing model during these conditions, stems not from a lack of data but from the lack of necessary tools and collaborative frameworks to conduct efficient analysis.

 We trained a baseline model with data from April 2015 to August 2018 for the four sets of experiments.
 The testing period starts in September 2018 and ends in April 2021.
 Next, we used the baseline mode for the online-training strategy and updated it at every timestep.
 Further, we normalized the data for all experiments using the min-max approach because it normalizes element values that fall between zero and one and maintains the meaning of zero (zero transactions).
 The temporal resolution of the data was deliberately set at one day, taking into consideration that finer resolutions would result in a significantly larger dataset, particularly when working with a five-year-long dataset.
 This choice was motivated by the limitations of ARIMA and SARIMA models, which do not scale well with larger data sets.
 Consequently, due to computational constraints, it was not feasible to fit these models with a finer resolution.
 As suggested by \cite{Liu2019}, we used the past information of the last three weeks to predict the daily demand for the following week.
 We included standard temporal variables to account for cyclical patterns.
 We incorporated dummy variables to capture the distinctive demand behavior observed on Saturdays and holidays (where holidays encompass both Sundays and other holidays).
 Additionally, to encode the yearly and weekly patterns, we employed sine and cosine functions.